Biographical and Research Information

 General Curriculum Vitae (Pdf file)

 “Dove or Hawk?
-Characterizing Monetary Policy Regime Switches in India”, forthcoming Emerging Markets Review, May 2013, with R. Sengupta and N. Singh.
+Characterizing Monetary Policy Regime Switches in India”, Emerging Markets Review, 2013, with R. Sengupta and N. Singh.

 "Do Sound Public Finances Require Fiscal Rules Or Is Market Pressure Enough?", European Commission